-Everything breaks down if you expose it to the elements for long enough.
-Sunlight, heat, and humidity will all take their toll.
-Poor handling will gradually smudge and wear the graphite away.
+That said, everything breaks down if you expose it to the elements for long enough.
+Sunlight, heat, and humidity will all take their toll, and poor handling will gradually smudge the graphite away.

 If you frame a drawing, use archival paper, and keep it away from direct sunlight, then it will last for hundreds of years.

-Modern pencils use graphite powder, a pure carbon, mixed with a clay binder.
+Modern pencils use graphite particles, a pure carbon, mixed with a clay binder.
 It’s lightfast and it’s stable.

-Mechanical Pencil ‘leads’ are made of the same graphite as normal pencils but some brands use a plastic polymer as a binder instead of clay.
+Mechanical Pencil ‘leads’ are made of the same graphite as a regular pencil, but some brands use a plastic polymer as a binder instead of clay.
 I cannot find any information online that would indicate any problem with fading due to the polymer.